-Create a safe space (e.g. Google Chat, email) for students to reach out to you during class with questions, concerns, or information (e.g. I'm not feeling well) they might not want to share publicly
+Create a safe space (e.g. Google Chat, email) for students to reach out to you during instruction/class activities with questions, concerns, or information (e.g. I'm not feeling well) they might not want to share publicly

-Put students' health and well-being first, and be flexible with your expectations for distance learning
+Put students' health and well-being first, and be flexible with your hopes and expectations for distance learning